Gravitational Energy, Potential Energy

 As the bag moves upwards, kinetic energy decreases, and gravitational energy increases.
 At the highest point (B) Kinetic energy is zero, and Gravitational potential energy is highest.

-At point A, bag is at full speed and kinetic energy is highest, whiles gravitational energy is nearly lost.
+At point A, the bag is at full speed and kinetic energy is highest, whiles gravitational energy is nearly lost.

 When the bag of gold coins hits the ground, kinetic energy is converted into heat and sound by the impact.

 It is worth noting that the higher the gravitational energy of an object moving downwards, the lower the kinetic energy, and the lower the kinetic energy of an object moving upwards, the higher its gravitational energy.